 All drop-offs and pick-ups must occur on Lyon Road.
 In order to create a safe parking lot and limit congestion, drop-offs and pick-ups are not permitted in the front or back school parking lots.

-Students are expected to come to school dressed in a manner which is acceptable and shows respect for others.
-Clothing should not be too revealing, offensive or contain inappropriate graphics.
+Clothing should be appropriate for school, and not contain offensive or inappropriate graphics.
 Footwear must be worn at all times.
-Students dressed in a manner that is not appropriate for school may be sent home for a change of clothes.
+Students dressed in a manner that is not appropriate for school may be spoken to and may be asked to change their clothing

 Electronic devices (phones, tablets, personal computers) have the potential for positive communication and enhanced student learning.
 Along with these benefits come associated risks and concerns.
 Such devices should only be used to for student safety and as a tool to promote student learning.